 Now don’t get me wrong — I love blogging!
 The problem is, most people don’t go about it the right way.

-- They don’t have a plan in place to generate traffic.
+- plan to generate traffic.

-- They don’t have a great revenue model.
+- great revenue model.

 What to Do Instead